Flight Delayed Due To Bad Weather: Can I Claim Compensation?

 SkyRefund’s mission is to inform air passengers of their flight passenger rights and to help them receive their compensation for a flight delay or cancellation.
-To help you understand better when you can claim flight compensation we will:
+To help you understand better when you can claim flight compensation, we will break down your rights in case of a delay due to bad weather.

 Do you get compensation if a flight is delayed due to weather?

-There are many variables and it is sometimes difficult to establish if particular weather conditions allow for flying or not.
-Sometimes airlines may use the bad weather as the reason for the flight disruption in order to free themselves from having to pay compensation.
-In these cases, it's best to get in touch with flight compensation experts like SkyRefund who can help you find out if your flight is eligible for compensation.
+There are many variables, and it is sometimes difficult to establish whether particular weather conditions allow for flying or not.
+Sometimes, airlines may use the bad weather as the reason for the flight disruption to free themselves from having to pay compensation.
+In these cases, it's best to get in touch with flight compensation experts like SkyRefund who can help you find out if your flight is eligible for compensation

 Can you claim compensation for flight delays caused by low temperatures?